openstack/glance/doc/source/configuration/configuring.rst

 ===================

-Glance has a number of options that you can use to configure the Glance API server, the Glance Registry server, and the various storage backends that Glance can use to store images.
+Glance has a number of options that you can use to configure the Glance API server and the various storage backends that Glance can use to store images.

-.. include:: ../deprecate-registry.inc

-Most configuration is done via configuration files, with the Glance API server and Glance Registry server using separate configuration files.
+Most configuration is done via configuration files.

 When starting up a Glance server, you can specify the configuration file to use (see :ref:`the documentation on controller Glance servers